Kaboom Your Photography!

 This will be described in the next section.

-Change the opacity to reduce the effect of the gradient.
+You can change the opacity to reduce the effect of the gradient.

 If you're using an adjustment layer, you can leave the opacity of the gradient set to 100%.